entur/ukur/README.md

 ## Subscriptions
 To subscribe, **post** subscription data to https://{BASE_URL}/subscription as `application/json`.

-The subscription must contain a logical name, a public reachable push address and a list of to and from stops:
+The subscription must contain a logical name, a public reachable push address and what is subscribed upon: from and to stops, lines and/or vehicles.
 ```json
 {
    "name" : "Test subscription",